-- An increase in passenger volumes driving an increase in aeronautical revenue, car parking, Terminal advertising revenue, taxi collections and turnover rent on retail and car rental operators. - An increase in non-passenger linked revenue sources including growth in property revenue due to new leases and tenants. - Revenue related to the the purchase of the Adelaide Airport Aviation Fuel Facility (AAAFF) in December 2021.
+- An increase in revenue directly driven by passenger volumes including aeronautical charges, car parking, T1 advertising revenue, taxi collections and turnover rent on retail and car rental operators. - An increase in non-passenger linked revenue sources including growth in property revenue due to new tenants and the impact of annual rent reviews. - The annualised impact of the purchase of the Adelaide Airport Aviation Fuel Facility (AAAFF) in December 2021.